busstoptaktik/geodesy/ruminations/010-rumination.md

 In 19111, `CoordinateSet` is the fundamental interface to actual data (cf. [figure 5](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_5), sect.
 7.4).

-The `CoordinateSet` interface models something that, in practical implementations would be e.g. *a stack, list, or array* of `CoordinateTuple`s combined with a link to the relevant `CoordinateMetadata`.
+The `CoordinateSet` interface models something that, in practical implementations, would be e.g. *a stack, list, or array* of `CoordinateTuple`s combined with a link to the relevant `CoordinateMetadata`.

 The `CoordinateMetadata` consists of either a `CRSid` or a `CRS`, and (if the CRS is dynamic) a `coordinateEpoch`.